First Wave BioPharma to Presen - GuruFocus.com

 BOCA RATON, Fla., Jan.
-24, 2023 (GLOBE NEWSWIRE) -- First Wave BioPharma, Inc. (FWBI, Financial) (“First Wave BioPharma” or the “Company”), a clinical-stage biopharmaceutical company specializing in the development of targeted, non-systemic therapies for gastrointestinal (GI) diseases, announced James Sapirstein, Chairman, President and CEO, will present at the Sequire Biotechnology Conference being held virtually on February 2, 2023.
+30, 2023 (GLOBE NEWSWIRE) -- First Wave BioPharma, Inc. (FWBI, Financial) (“First Wave BioPharma” or the “Company”), a clinical-stage biopharmaceutical company specializing in the development of targeted, non-systemic therapies for gastrointestinal (GI) diseases, announced James Sapirstein, Chairman, President and CEO, will present at the BIO CEO & Investor Conference being held February 6-9, 2023, at the Marriott Marquis in New York City.

 Details of the presentation are as follows: